neetcode-gh/lesson-data/howToUseNeetcode.md

 4. Graphs

 The hard thing about these topics is that they are very open-ended.
-For example, arrays are simple, yet there are hundreds of complex algorithms that can be performed on them, like binary search or sliding window problems.
+For example, arrays are simple, yet there are hundreds of algorithms that can be performed on them, like binary search or sliding window.

 Graphs are even more complex.
-Some problems may require a simple DFS or BFS, but others may require a complex algorithm like Dijkstra's or a topological sort.
+Some problems may require a simple DFS, but others may require a complex algorithm like Dijkstra's or a topological sort.

 To solve this problem, I created the [NeetCode 150](https://neetcode.io/practice?tab=problems) and [NeetCode 250](https://neetcode.io/practice?tab=problems) lists.
 These lists touch upon the vast majority of the topics you will see in coding interviews.

+You don't need to solve *every* problem in them, but the more you practice the higher your chances.
 If you're in a rush, you should prioritize the easy and medium problems in these lists.